There are just some of the guest artists who

 Rosie is freaking funny.
 Seriously.
 I mean, she's good at the drama stuff too... but dang she can tear up the improv stage, rock the commercials, and make you laugh.
 She's got the best sketch comedy Mitch McConnell impersonation you've ever seen.
 (Or maybe that was a dramatic piece...).
 Anyhow- wanna figure out how to make it work on screen?
 Talk to Rosie.

 In addition to being "freaking funny," Rosie has a BFA in Acting from Emerson College, has completed the training programs, and is now faculty at The Second City, and The Annoyance Theater.
 Her TV credits include Chicago Med (NBC), The Exorcist (Fox), and Utopia (Amazon Prime).
-Rosie has been teaching at The Green Room since 2015 and friggen loves coaching and getting her actors the best auditions possible.
-She is repped by DDO Chicago and you can follow her updates at www.rosiemoan.com.
+Rosie has been teaching at The Green Room since 2015 and freakin' loves coaching and getting her actors the best auditions possible.
+You can follow her updates at www.rosiemoan.com.

 is a Chicago-based actor, writer, improviser, poet and teaching artist.
 She’s passionate about advocating for equity with NFP Chicago Artist Guide who is building an online platform to diversify Chicago theatre, learn more @chicagoartistguide.org.
 Selected Chicago credits: What To Send Up When It Goes Down (Lookingglass), cullud wattah* (Victory Gardens), What To Send Up WhenIt Goes Down (Congo Square-Chicago premiere), Mother of The Dark Water (MPAACT), The Walls of Harrow House (Rough House Theatre Co.).